Ervin Randle

-Ervin L. Randle (born October 12, 1962) is a former American football linebacker.
-He played in the National Football League (NFL) from 1985 to 1992 for the Tampa Bay Buccaneers and Kansas City Chiefs.
+Ervin L. Randle (born October 12, 1962) is an American former professional football player who was a linebacker in the National Football League (NFL) from 1985 to 1992 for the Tampa Bay Buccaneers and Kansas City Chiefs.
 He attended Baylor University, where he played college football.
+He was selected by the Buccaneers in the third round of the 1985 NFL draft.
 He is the older brother of Hall of Famer John Randle.